microsoft/TypeScript/doc/spec/Types.md

 var e: Undefined;       // Error, can't reference Undefined type
 ```

+#### Literal types { #literal-types }

+TypeScript supports string, number and boolean literal types, but not regular expression literal types.

+Literal types use the syntax of their respective literal values.
+For example, the boolean literal type `true` uses the same keyword as the boolean literal value `true`.

+Similarly, literal types are subclasses of their respective literal values' types:

+* The supertype of the literal types `true` and `false` is the Boolean primitive type.
+* The supertype of numeric literal types is the Number primitive type.
+* The supertype of string literal types is the String primitive type.

+TODO: Maybe a note about the numeric syntax since that support is a bit wobbly.

+#### Example with unions and narrowing

+TODO: An ADT example here.

 ### Enum Types { #enum-types }

 Enum types are distinct user defined subtypes of the Number primitive type.
 Enum types are declared using enum declarations (section [#enum-declarations]<!--9.1-->) and referenced using type references (section [#type-references]<!--3.8.2-->).

 Enum types are assignable to the Number primitive type, and vice versa, but different enum types are not assignable to each other.

+TODO: This section should be updated to discuss:
+1. Normal versus Const enums
+2. Computed versus Union enums
+3. Exceptions to enum nominality
+4. Union enums in detail
+5. Enum type relations to the number type.

 ### String Literal Types { #string-literal-types }